miteshbsjat/textfilekv/README.md

 `textfilekv` has the following features for now.
 * Simple to comprehend and update using *nix editors like. nano, vim, emacs, even filter programs
 * Same format as `.env` file supported by config tools or libraries like `viper`
-* Useful for very programs which need only limited set of key-values stored in a file
+* Useful for programs which need only limited set of key-values stored in a file

 This is quite simple text file based key value store written in go, there are quite a few areas for improvements and optimizations.